 Right-brained or left-brained

-The above question is a really popular question which is hovering at the edges of sound neuroscience.
+The above question is a really popular question that is hovering at the edges of sound neuroscience.
 There are numerous theories and concepts that exist to explain how the right and left hemispheres of the human brain function.
 They also share their merits, and limitations too.

 The brain, being an intricate organ, performs a lot of functions.
 The two sides of the brain communicate with one another to perform all vital bodily processes.
 Both the left and the right side of the brain look very much alike.
 However, they share some differences, especially in processing information.
 The past half-century has witnessed an ongoing effort to unravel the mystery behind the 2 hemispheres and how exactly they function.
-While war helped the process along, the traumatic brain injuries it brought created a series of naturalistic experiments unravelling the effects of particular brain injuries.
+While war helped the process along, the traumatic brain injuries it brought created a series of naturalistic experiments unraveling the effects of particular brain injuries.

-Experiments where one half of the brain is anesthetized while the other remains active are done and imaging technologies have been used.
+Experiments, where one half of the brain is anesthetized while the other remains active, are done and imaging technologies have been used.
 None of these sources of information above are without its problems, but collectively they have contributed to considerable advances in our knowledge of brain function.

-Brain : A deeper understanding
+Brain: A deeper understanding